 Now the chickens are home to roost, and there are more chickens in the front office of the Patriots than Old MacDonald ever sang about.

 Stevan Ridley may be holding onto a rabbit's foot this week because if he drops that, all is lost.
-Belichick required that Ridley watch The Program several times as punishment, which includes a scene about a player who must carry a football everywhere after a fumble.
+Belichick required that Ridley watch the old football movie called The Program several times as punishment, which includes a scene about a player who must carry a football everywhere after a fumble.